syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 //Save the stream as Excel document and view the saved document

-//The operation in SaveAndView under Xamarin varies between Windows Phone, Android and iOS platforms.
+//The operation in SaveAndView under Xamarin varies among Windows Phone, Android, and iOS platforms.
 Refer to the xlsio/xamarin section for respective code samples.

 if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
 {